josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 We're using the standard [Git plugin][git-plugin] to trigger the build, but we're not really interested in the workspace we get, where the branch matching the branch specifier is checked out.
 See, that's our source, not our target.

 So the [Pretested Integration Plugin][pretested-integration-plugin] will checkout the integration branch which is the branch specifier for this plugin and then simply merge in the branch which originally triggered the SCM plugin.
+The merge will be committed.

 Now we have a workspace with the integration branch checked out and the development branch merged into it.
 Now we just need to verify it.
 This concludes the pre-build phase.